InclineDigital/k4troy.com/index.md

-# Elect Kay Friedly to the Troy Ohio City Council
+# Elect Kay Friedly to the Troy City Council

 ![Picture of Kay Friedly](kay-smile.jpg)

-Kay Friedly will serve on Troy City Council as a Member at Large to represent all citizens of Troy for the betterment and elevation of our city’s stature.
+Republican and Veteran Kay Friedly will serve on the Troy, Ohio City Council as a Member at Large to represent all citizens of Troy for the betterment and elevation of our city’s stature.
 Kay’s focus will be guided by:

 * Strong Christian values
 * Constitutional and fiscal conservatism